wulms/bidsconvertr/docs/_sources/md_files/usage_notes_advanced.md.txt

 ## Do you want to edit your session-ID’s?

+Your session-IDs can now be edited.
-You are now able to edit your session-ID’s.
-You decide, if you want to keep or rename them.
+You can choose to keep them or rename them.

 | Option to select              | What happens?                                                           |
 |-------------------------------|-------------------------------------------------------------------------|